enonic/old-xp-doc/doc/developer/events/index.rst

 ======

 Events is the publish-subscribe mechanism used by Enonic XP.
-It allows Enonic XP or any application to send events and be triggered when a specific type of event is sent.
+Enonic XP or any application can send events or be triggered when a specific type of event is sent.
-These events are distributed in the current Enonic XP instance but can also be propagated to the entire Enonic XP cluster.
+An event is transmitted to all the matching listeners for the current Enonic XP instance, but can also be distributed to all the nodes of the cluster.

-With Enonic XP 6.9 came the Javascript library "event" allowing your application to be triggered on core events (an application being started, a node being published, ...).
+Using the JS library "event", you can make your application listen to core events (an application being started, a node being published, ...).
-But also to define/send/listen your own events to have a more loosely coupled components.
+But you can also define/send/listen your own events to have more loosely coupled components.

 Event properties
 ----------------